Amazon delivery driver dies after train hits van at level crossing

 Footage shared on social media appeared to show a large fire producing black smoke in a rural area lined with trees, while other images showed helicopters landing on fields next to the railway line.

-Southeastern Railway, which runs services on the line, said no services were running between Gillingham and Faversham as major disruption was expected until the end of the day.
+Southeastern Railway, which runs services on the line, said major disruption was expected until the end of the day.

 No one else was injured in the incident.